connexcs/docs/docs/customer/routing.md

 | **Latency**            | Low                | Lowest                 |
 | **Information Leakage**| No                 |  Yes*                  |

-*While it's doubtful that any information will be logged in the customer/providers switch when the audio is engaged, it is possible for an engineer to learn this information from a SIP trace, pcap, or by looking at transit locations.
+*While it's doubtful that any information will be logged in the customer/providers switch when the audio is engaged, it is possible for an engineer to learn this information from a SIP trace, PCAP, or by looking at transit locations.
 DTMF Detection ONLY works when RTP Proxy mode is enabled.

 !!!
 Success "When should I use RTP Proxy?"